-The National Topographic Database of the National Land Survey of Finland (NLS) is a dataset depicting the terrain of all of Finland.
+The Topographic Database of the National Land Survey of Finland (NLS) is a dataset depicting the terrain of all of Finland.
 Its key objects include the road network, buildings and constructions, administrative borders, geographic names, land use, waterways and elevations.

 The Topographic Database can be used as source data for various map products.
 It is suitable for use as a base map for planning land use and for carrying out various optimisation tasks and analyses.

 All features of the Topographic Database are available per map sheet as GML, ShapeFile or MapInfo files, with some 3,000 files being available over the whole of Finland.
 The Topographic Database is also available as two GeoPackage database files.

 The GeoPackage files are especially suitable for users who need the entire National Topographic Database or individual feature classes covering the whole of Finland.

 The GeoPackage files are openly accessible, and their use is free of charge.